ken1ma/pk1/README.md

 	1. Open `https://localhost:8443/` to test

-3. Build the assembly jar `out/server/assembly/dest/out.jar` that contains both the server and the client
+3. Build the jar containining both the server and the client

-		mill server.assembly
+		mill dist.jar

 # Infrequently Used Development Commands